Table of Contents

 Opana Detox and Withdrawal

 When beginning the recovery process the first step will involve detox and withdrawal from the Opana.
 Although going through opioid detox is not usually life threatening, the emerging withdrawal symptoms may be unpredictable and severe.
 In fact, the fear of withdrawal is what keeps many individuals from getting the help they need.
-A medically supervised detox program will assist the individual by managing the symptoms.
+A supervised detox program will assist the individual by managing the symptoms.
 Without detox support, the individual experiencing such intense withdrawal symptoms may be tempted to give up on the idea of recovery altogether and return to the drug use.

 The first two days of Opana detox features the most acute withdrawal symptoms.
 Symptoms appear about 12 hours after the last dosage and will continually escalate over the first 24 hours.
 The detox team can then begin administering MAT, such as naltrexone or buprenorphine, to help reduce the withdrawal symptoms for the balance of the detox process.

-Other interventions might include intravenous fluids if vomiting and diarrhea cause severe dehydration, as well as medical support for body aches, fever, gastrointestinal upset, insomnia, and headache.
+Other interventions might include intravenous fluids if vomiting and diarrhea cause severe dehydration, as well as support for body aches, fever, gastrointestinal upset, insomnia, and headache.

 Opana withdrawal symptoms include: